marcelmasi/micebuster/README.md

 ## Example File
 There is an example file in the repository: [example_22kHz_to_35kHz.wav](example_22kHz_to_35kHz.wav)

 Note that this file will not work on most speakers, since the frequencies are too high.

-E.g. the HomePod Mini does not produce sound in these frequencies.
+This is an example for speakers that do go up to 20kHz: [example_15kHz_to_20kHz.wav](example_15kHz_to_20kHz.wav)

+** The above also holds for these files: never play them when other animals or people are around.**